drumovski/SOTRPC-Part-A/README.md

 - ##### Functionality / features

-  Must haves:
+  ###### Must haves:

   - Members - signup, login, logout, members authorization (Mongo DB).

   - Admin access for some members - edit/remove members, add/edit/remove classes (Mongo DB).

   - Class scheduling - Starting with a simple add/edit/remove event with information for prospective students.
-Viewable by members.
 (Mongo DB).

   - Club History - Information on the history of the club with photos if possible.